l2beat/earl/packages/docs/advanced/equality-algorithm.md

 ### Date, Number, Boolean

-A value belongs to the Date category if `value instanceof Date` returns `true`.
+A value belongs to the...

+- Date category if `value instanceof Date` returns `true`.
-A value belongs to the Number category if `value instanceof Number` returns `true`.
+- Number category if `value instanceof Number` returns `true`.

-A value belongs to the Boolean category if `value instanceof Boolean` returns `true`.
+- Boolean category if `value instanceof Boolean` returns `true`.

 The equality of values belonging to those categories is determined in the following way: